inasafe/inasafe-doc/docs/source/training/intermediate/osm/306-editing-wiki-osm.rst

 OpenStreetMap is based around a community of mappers working together.
-Because of this it is necessary to have a way to communicate with each other, whether it be to organise social mapping events, to discuss different projects related to OSM and/or to create standards for mapping processes.
+Because of this it is necessary to have a way to communicate with each other, whether it be to organise social mapping events, to discuss different projects related to OSM or to create standards for mapping processes.
 The main avenue for mappers to do this is through the OSM wiki, a website where users can create different web pages about different topics